When weak winter sunshine brings about sadness...

 “Are the days of winter sunshine just as sad for you, too?
 When it is misty, in the evenings, and I am out walking by myself, it seems to me that the rain is falling through my heart and causing it to crumble into ruins.”
 Gustave Flaubert.

 Winter's End.
-Mixed media. (variety of pastels and coloured pencils) on 9 X 12 Canson Mi-Teintes paper.
+2019.
+Mixed media. (variety of pastels and coloured pencils on 9 X 12 Canson Mi-Teintes paper).
 Colours in the photo above are cooler than in header photo because of the lighting.
 The above photo is closer to the actual painting.

 The end of winter is near.

-Some of us have had enough of winter this year; it has been a rather strange one with days of intense cold followed by freezing rain, and then turning to snow.
+Some of us have had enough of winter this year; it has been a rather mild one with a few days of intense cold followed by mild weather and a bit of snow for those of us who like winter sports.

-In spite of this, I can't say I hate winter.
-Sure, like every other Canadian, I complain about the weather: it is a national pastime after all!
+In spite of the cold, I can't say I hate winter.
+Sure, like every other Canadian, I complain about the weather: it's a national pastime after all!

 However, each season has its own special beauty, and winter must be appreciated for the silence that blankets the earth as each fat snowflake falls lazily to the ground.